axelarciniega/fs-journal/notes/09-node.md

  <!-- SECTION 9/6 -->
  in the env, you can put your data base in the connection string`

- can comment out in the utils/start up line between 22 and 26 then run the server to make sure it is successful
+ can comment out in the start up line between 22 and 26 then run the server to make sure it is successful

 DO NOT forget about your dbContext, will help with mongoose